Pirates vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will hand the ball to Chris Bassitt (3-2) for his seventh start of the season.
+- Jose Berrios (2-3) will take the mound for the Blue Jays, his seventh start of the season.

-- Bassitt will look to finish five or more innings for the sixth start in a row.
+- Berrios will look to finish five or more innings for the fifth start in a row.

 |Opponent